SHOP CAMP LOGISTICS

 • Street parking is available

-• Your kiddo will be in one mutli-age group ages 5-11
+• Your kiddo will be in a multi-age group

 • We use low-temp hot glue and real tools.
 We do our best to do dangerous things safely.

-• We will be outside for at least an hour each day, please make sure your kiddo is weather ready.
+• We will be outside for at least an hour daily; please ensure your kiddo is weather-ready.

 Things to ask after a day of camp